TanbinTanny5669/info/_pages/about.md

 ## Research Interests

-- Foundation Machine Learning Algorithm Development
+- Machine Learning
 - Deep Learning
 - Computer Vision
 - Image Processing
 - Explainable AI
 - Bioinformatics

 ---

 ## Recent News

 - 📢 Our research paper titled **SSHAD: Self-Supervised Hybrid Model for Anomaly Detection in Graphs** published in *IEEE*, 2025
-- 📢 Our research paper titled **DERIENet: A Deep Ensemble Learning Approach for High-Performance Detection of Jute Leaf Diseases** published in *Information*, 2025
+- 📢 Our Journal paper titled **DERIENet: A Deep Ensemble Learning Approach for High-Performance Detection of Jute Leaf Diseases** published in
+*Information*, 2025
 - 📢 Our conference paper titled **Customized EfficientNet: A Transfer Learning Approach for Rice Leaf Disease Classification with Advanced Resizing and Augmentation** presented at *2025 International Conference on Electrical, Computer and Communication Engineering (ECCE)*